A Defensive Computing Checklist by Michael Horowitz

 Try to have at least two copies of your passwords.

 Store your important files in the cloud.
-Do not take suggestions from the Art History majors in the tech press as to which cloud service to use.
-Instead, use a service that can not read your files.
-More here.
+If you do not yet use a cloud service for backing up files see the page here on Secure File Storage.
+It is best to use a service that can not read your files.

 The U.S. government sends out Wireless Emergency Alerts (WEA) to cellphones, however, not everyone can get them.
 Check that at least one cellphone in your family can.
 The system is spotty and complicated.